-

 Is there anything particular to note in your jurisdiction with regard to multi-party or multi-contract arbitration?

-While former L. 2735/1999 regulating international arbitration was silent on the matter, L. 5016/2023 introduced Articles 16 and 24, under which the regime of multiparty arbitration is comprehensively regulated.
+5016/2023 introduced Articles 16 and 24, under which the regime of multiparty arbitration is comprehensively regulated.

 Article 24 confirms the arbitrators’ power to accept requests for joinder and allow third parties, bound by the arbitration agreement to join the proceedings before it as a claimant, respondent, as well as “third-party intervener with a legal interest in the resolution of the dispute”.
 This broad concept seeks to capture various different types of interventions.
 Furthermore, in order to have clarity from the outset and deal with the tribunal constitution accordingly, the same provision encourages the respondent to formulate claims against parties not appearing as claimants (but bound by the arbitration agreement) through its initial response to the notice of arbitration.
-It then goes further to expressly afford the new parties the same rights and obligations as the original parties.
+It then goes further to expressly afford the new parties the same rights and obligations as to the original parties.

 Article 16 resolves the issue of the appointment of an arbitrator if the tribunal consists of more than one arbitrator and the arbitration involves more parties either as claimants or respondents, by requiring a joint appointment of a common arbitrator by multiple claimants or multiple respondents.
-Upon failure by parties to make a joint nomination on a timely manner, the competent national court, upon a party’s request, may either make such an appointment or empanel the entire tribunal.
+Upon failure by parties to make a joint nomination in a timely manner, the competent national court, upon a party’s request, may either make such an appointment or empanel the entire tribunal.
 It is noted that the court’s decision is not subject to any legal remedy.

 On the contrary, there are no provisions for multi-party or multi-contract arbitrations in GrCCP for domestic arbitration.